 How to Apply

 (1) Host Organization Commitment Letter.
-This letter should:
+This letter should come from your employer and:

 - Describe the mission of the host organization.